 II.
-PROPOSED 1997 STOCK OPTION PLAN
+PROPOSED 1999 STOCK OPTION PLAN

-On July 15, 1997, the Board of Directors adopted the 1997 Stock Option Plan (the "Plan") subject to stockholders' approval where required by applicable Securities and Exchange Commission or stock market regulations.
-The Board of Directors believes this plan will be of significant benefit to the Company in attracting and retaining key executive employees at the Company and its operating subsidiaries, and providing a long range incentive for such employees to work for the continued success of the Company.
-The 1997 Stock Option Plan is required in addition to the existing 1992 and 1996 Stock Option Plans because of the Company's continuing desire to extend the incentive of stock options to a significant number of management and supervisory personnel in the Company and its operating subsidiaries.
-1,400,000 shares are reserved for award under the Plan.
-The maximum number of shares with respect to which options or SARs may be granted during any calendar year to any employee under the Plan is 200,000
+On July 15, 1999, the Board of Directors adopted the 1999 Stock Option Plan (the "Plan"), subject to Stockholders' approval where required by applicable Securities and Exchange Commission stock market regulations.
+The Board of Directors believes this Plan will be of significant benefit to the Company in attracting and retaining key executive employees of the Company and its operating subsidiaries, and providing a long range incentive for such employees to work for the continued success of the Company.
+The 1999 Stock Option Plan is required in addition to the existing 1992, 1996 and 1997 Stock Option Plans because of the Company's continuing desire to extend the incentive of Stock Options to a significant number of management and supervisory personnel in the Company and its operating subsidiaries.
+1,000,000 shares are reserved for award under the Plan.
+The maximum number of shares with respect to which Options or SARs may be granted during any calendar year to any employee under the Plan is 200.000 shares.

-The Board recommends that stockholders vote for approval and adoption of the Plan so that the Company can continue to attract, motivate, and retain those key employees who are largely responsible for the Company's future.
+The Board recommends its Stockholders vote for approval and adoption of the Plan so that the Company can continue to attract, motivate, and retain those key employees who are largely responsible for the Company's future performance.

-The 1997 Plan is in all respects identical to the previous 1996 Plan in that awards are restricted to stock option grants or share appreciation rights.
-It is the Board of Directors' belief that stock options and share appreciation rights are the most effective incentive and motivational vehicles.
+The 1999 Plan is in all respects identical to the previous 1996 and 1997 Plans in that awards are restricted to stock option grants or share appreciation rights.
+The 1999 Plan also prohibits option repricing without stockholder approval.
+It is the Board of Directors' belief that stock options and share appreciation rights are the most effective incentive and motivational vehicle.
+The full text of the proposed Plan is attached to this Proxy Statement as Exhibit A. This description of the proposed Plan is qualified in its entirety by reference to Exhibit A.